tommyli03/citylink_data/README.md

 python src/data visualisation/download_lodes_data.py
 ```
 ### Generate the processed data:
 - Step 0: Change to the root directory of this project.
+You can change the parameters for the scripts below in `src/config.yaml`.
 - Step 1: Preprocess historical bus data.
 Run
 ```
 python src/preprocess.py